 The Authority consists of nine members, seven of whom are appointed by the Governor of the Commonwealth.
 The two other members, ex officio, are the Secretary of the Executive Office for Administration and Finance and the Secretary of the Executive Office of Housing and Economic Development of the Commonwealth, or their designees.
 At least four of the members are required to be trustees, directors, officers or employees of institutions for higher education and three are required to be persons having a favorable reputation in the fields of state and municipal finance, banking, law or investment advice or management.
-There is currently one vacancy on the Authority.
-The Executive Director are appointed by the Authority.
+The Executive Director and Assistant Executive Director are appointed by the Authority.